Winter Activity Guide to the Best of Lake Louise, Banff National Park

 Going the other direction from Lake Louise, I recommend driving the scenic Icefields Parkway, one of the most beautiful highways in Canada.
 The Parkway heads towards the Columbia Icefields and Jasper National Park (great for snowshoeing).

-Also, make sure you stop at Bow Summit for a short 30-minute hike to the viewpoint overlooking Peyto Lake.
+Also, stop at Bow Summit for a 30-minute hike to the viewpoint overlooking Peyto Lake.
 The lake is one of the most photographed lakes in the Canadian Rockies and is a 30-minute drive from Lake Louise to Bow Summit.
-Please note that the Peyto viewpoint is closed for the winter of 2020 since they are rebuilding the viewpoint platform.
-Find updates on construction through the Parks Canada website.

-Typically though, reaching the Peyto Lake viewpoint is easy with a pair of snowshoes or cross-country skis.
+However, reaching the Peyto Lake viewpoint is typically easy with a pair of snowshoes or cross-country skis.
 You will follow a road (closed to vehicles in winter) up to the summer tour bus parking lot.
 From there, it is a 5-minute walk to the viewing platform.
 There is avalanche danger beyond the platform.
-So, please return the same way and don’t go exploring too far afield.
+So, please return the same way and don’t explore too far afield.

 Read More: